poetic/drupal-clutch/PROPOSAL.md

 - Let theme handle how blocks suppose to be rendered.
 - Reduce complexity and maintenance effort for Clutch.
 - Stick with Drupal community and Drupal Core.
-- Block and Page manager support Revision so it should work with Deploy module.
+- Custom Block supports Revision so this would work with deploy.
+- Page and Page Variant are config entities so this would be part of CMI.